Today Britain (officially, the United Kingdom of Great Britain and Northern Ireland) comprises four countries within the British Isles:

 The monarch also, in theory, has the power to withhold royal assent from legislation (effectively, vetoing it), although no monarch has done so since Queen Anne in 1708.

 The Commons consists of 650 members, elected via first-past-the-post (plurality) elections from single-member constituencies across the United Kingdom.
-(After the election due in 2022, the size of the Commons will be reduced to 600 seats.)

 If an MP dies or resigns, she or he is replaced at a by-election.